JEdward7777/codex-reflection/README.md

 5. **Iteration**: Repeats steps 2-4 up to 10 times or until the grade reaches 90
 6. **Report Generation**: Creates an HTML report with heatmap visualization with the suggested corrections and suggested translations.

+**Smart Processing**: The reflection process is optimized to only reprocess verses that have been modified or have changed comments.
+When you edit a verse and rerun the reflection, only the work related to that verse is processed, not the entire project.
+Similarly, adding or removing a comment from a verse will trigger reprocessing only for that verse.

 ## File Formats

 - Works with **`.codex`** files (Codex Editor translation target files)